sis00337/Pycharm-For-Dummies/index.md

 ---

+## Preface

+PyCharm is one of the many IDEs (Integrated Development Environments) provided by JetBrains.
+It is available across many platforms such as Windows and Mac.
+It provides many features like debugging, analyzing codes, and version control integrations.
+With its vast number of features that are easy to utilize, it has become one of the best IDEs for beginners or prfessionals alike.

+---

 ## Prerequisites

 This guide works with the following program versions noted below.
 Higher versions may not work depending on future changes.